 Assessment

-Written paper – End of year mock examination to assess their progress with their theory knowledge (does not count towards their final GCSE)
+Written examination – End of year mock examination to assess their progress with their theory knowledge

 Further Resources

 The school has a subscription to The Day, an online news service for schools.
-Click the button to the right, in order to view activities and discussion points for design and technology.
-You can log in with the following details:
+Click the button to the right, then browse ‘Subjects’ in the top menu to find DT resources.

 Please see below for a number of resources to maximise students’ progress during their Year 10 curriculum.